-An awesome place to visit in Bangkok for half a day!
+#8 – Erawan Museum – An awesome place in Bangkok for half a day!

-Why it’s awesome: The Erawan Museum, located in nearby Samut Prakan, is one of Thailand’s masterpieces by Mr. Lek Viriyaphant.
+Why it’s awesome: The Erawan Museum, located in nearby Samut Prakan, is one of Thailand’s masterpieces by Mr Lek Viriyaphant.
 Built to be visually appealing, showcase art, and encourage people to question spirituality and their beliefs of the world and creation, it is definitely one of Bangkok’s most whimsical and amazing attractions.
-The centerpiece is a circular pink three-storey building that is topped with a huge three-headed elephant.
+The centrepiece is a circular pink three-storey building that is topped with a huge three-headed elephant.
 Based on Hindu ideas of cosmology, the three levels represent the underworld, earth, and heaven.
-There are displays of art and religious artefacts within the museum and visitors cannot help but be dazzled by the stunning interior details.
-The gorgeous grounds feature a pond and many statues of mythological figures.

-What to do there: Feast your eyes on the fascinating building with its three-headed bronze elephant and stand at the base of the wooden staircase, admiring the intricate encrusted stucco balustrade.
-Wander around the ground level where you’ll find beautifully carved wooden pillars that depict various scenes from several major world religions.
-The overall level of craftsmanship is sublime.
+What to do there: Feast your eyes on the fascinating building with its three-headed bronze elephant and stand at the base of the wooden staircase, admiring the encrusted stucco balustrade.
+Wander around the ground level where you’ll find carved wooden pillars that depict various scenes from several major world religions.
+The overall level of craftsmanship is incredible.

-Climb the steps, pausing to appreciate the striking statues, and be blown away by the huge colourful skylight.
+Climb the steps, and be blown away by the huge colourful skylight.
 Peek out of a small window for views across the site and continue skywards to reach the level that represents heaven.
-The curved blue ceiling has representations of the planets and stars and there are historic Buddha statues in various styles and poses from different times from through Thailand’s history.
 You can also see a large Buddha footprint and a grand historic wooden chair.
-In the lower level, there are many more interesting statues and art pieces along with diverse collections of rocks from around the nation.
-Explore the lovely gardens, filled with gorgeous statues around the pond.
-Walk underneath the gigantic elephant statues and hear the noises they make as people walk underneath—some are sure to surprise you!
+In the lower level, there are many more statues and art pieces, along with diverse collections of rocks from around the nation.

-Great place to visit in Bangkok for couples!
+#9 – Sky Bar @ Lebua – Great place in Bangkok for couples!

 Why it’s awesome: The Sky Bar at Lebua is one of the world’s highest sky bars.
 Swanky, stylish, and sophisticated, it’s an ideal place for lovers to enjoy a romantic night out.
 The views take in many of Bangkok’s highlights, with the Chao Phraya River snaking in the distance.
 Soft music fills the air, and there’s often a live pianist.
 There are indoor and outdoor seating areas and you can enjoy a wide assortment of drinks with imported items on the menu.
 The famous bar appeared in the popular movie Hangover II.